-It's easy to control the amount of sunlight in your home with the right window coverings from Hunter Douglas, and JC Licht is here to help!
+It's easy to control the amount of sunlight in your home with the right window coverings, and JC Licht is here to help!

 Start by considering your sunlight preferences in each room of your home.